-D&C Days 2023 will examine how actors across governments, the private sector, philanthropies, civil society organizations, businesses, and academia can be held accountable to take positive steps within their organizations to address climate impacts and reduce the risk and vulnerability of those most affected by the climate crisis.
+D&C Days 2023 examined how actors across governments, the private sector, philanthropies, civil society organisations, businesses and academia can be held accountable to take positive steps within their organisations to address climate impacts and reduce the risk and vulnerability of those most affected by the climate crisis.

-Within each focus area, we will address uncomfortable truths, tackle big questions, seek effective and practical answers, and work together on fair solutions that leave no one behind.
+Within each focus area, participants addressed uncomfortable truths, tackled big questions, sought effective and practical answers, and worked together on fair solutions that leave no one behind.

-At D&C Days we share learning experiences by engaging, being productive and having fun.
+At D&C Days attendees shared learning experiences by engaging, being productive and having fun.
 The dynamic format encourages dialogue on a range of issues that link policy, knowledge and practice.
 Innovative approaches encourage participants to interact, challenge existing thinking and generate new ideas.

-This year’s event is organised in partnership by the Red Cross Red Crescent Climate Centre (RCCC), the International Institute for Environment and Development (IIED), the Anticipation Hub, the Climate Emergency Collaboration Group, the Climate Justice Resilience Fund (CJRF), the Food and Agriculture Organization of the United Nations (FAO) and the World Bank.
+The 2023 event was organised in partnership by the Red Cross Red Crescent Climate Centre (RCCC), the International Institute for Environment and Development (IIED), the Anticipation Hub, the Climate Emergency Collaboration Group, the Climate Justice Resilience Fund (CJRF), the Food and Agriculture Organization of the United Nations (FAO) and the World Bank.

-Contributing partners to this year’s event are the Adaptation Research Alliance (ARA), “Generating Ambition for Locally Led Adaptation” core partners, with funding from the Government of the Netherlands, NAP Global Network, hosted by the International Institute for Sustainable Development (IISD), and the Least Developed Countries Initiative for Adaptation and Resilience (LIFE-AR).
+Contributing partners to the 2023 event were the Adaptation Research Alliance (ARA), “Generating Ambition for Locally Led Adaptation” core partners, with funding from the Government of the Netherlands, NAP Global Network, hosted by the International Institute for Sustainable Development (IISD), and the Least Developed Countries Initiative for Adaptation and Resilience (LIFE-AR).